This glossary contains terms that are used with the Cadence product.

 A client-side proxy used to make remote invocations to an entity that it represents.
 For example, to start a workflow, a stub object that represents this workflow is created through a special API.
 Then this stub is used to start, query, or signal the corresponding workflow.

 An indivisible operation performed by your application.
 For example, acitvity_task_started, task_failed, or timer_canceled.
+Events are recorded in the event history.

 An append log of events for your application.
 History is durably persisted by the Cadence service, enabling seamless recovery of your application state from crashes or failures.
 It also serves as an audit log for debugging.